 Held annually in November, this event is the time to celebrate.
 Meet the incoming chair of the Board of Directors, the chamber staff, and recognize our business award winners.
 Each year the chamber recognizes the Rookie Business of the Year, Non-Profit of the Year, Small Business of the Year, Large Business of the Year, Ambassador of the Year, and those who make a major impact on the chamber through the Making A Difference Award.
 This is a must attend event.
 Contact Scott Cook for more details.

 These ceremonial ribbon cuttings are a great way for new members to announce their chamber membership and become more visible in the business community.
 They are also a great way to celebrate a grand opening or re-model for existing business.
 Ribbon cutting photos and information are sent to the local newspaper and also published online to get your business extra exposure.
 Contact Shelley McLeod for more information.

 This annual program immerses potential community leaders in the issues that are inherent in the public arena at varying levels: city government, education, transportation, arts, culture, and more.
 Meet with current community leaders and develop long lasting relationships with other participants in the course.
 This is a six month course held once a month starting in January of each year.
-Contact Kathy Weber-Harding for more information.
+Contact Bruce R. Partain for more information.
 Deadline for 2016 program application is Dec.
 3, 2015.
 Click here to access 2016 Leadership Longmont application and FAQ page.

 Building bridges between businesses and education.